Vernon Burton: Career

-Burton was born in Royston, Georgia and grew up in Ninety Six, South Carolina.
-He received a B.A. in 1969 for his undergraduate studies at Furman University and received his Ph.D. in 1976 in American History from Princeton University.
+Honors and awards

+At Illinois Burton won teaching awards at the department, school, college, and campus levels and received the 2006 Campus Award for Excellence in Public Engagement.

-Burton was selected nationwide as the 1999 U.S. Research and Doctoral University Professor of the Year (presented by the Carnegie Foundation for the Advancement of Teaching and by the Council for Advancement and Support of Education).
+In 2002 Burton served as president of the Agricultural History Society.
+He served as president of the Southern Historical Association in 2012.
+He was selected nationwide as the 1999 U.S. Research and Doctoral University Professor of the Year (presented by the Carnegie Foundation for the Advancement of Teaching and by the Council for Advancement and Support of Education).
 He received the American Historical Association’s Eugene Asher Distinguished Teacher Award for 2003.
-Within the University of Illinois, Burton has won teaching awards at the department, school, college, and campus levels and received the 2006 Campus Award for Excellence in Public Engagement from the University of Illinois.